 Creating a team dynamic through frameworks can be very difficult, especially in teams where a dynamic is already well-established.
-A neutral third-party facilitator can prove invaluable here, but is not always an option.
+A neutral third-party facilitator can prove invaluable here but is not always an option.
 As the leader, if you’re facilitating, maintaining a neutral position will ensure your team begins to feel trusted expressing their views.
 Let the team come to their own conclusions.
 Set expectations about when and where you’ll offer your direction and stick to it.
 When you do, present your opinions clearly and respectfully.
 If you’re concerned about being too prescriptive, consider putting your feedback in the form of questions for the team.

-While providing a clear vision, maintaining focus and establishing frameworks and tools might seem like enough, often they are not.
+While providing a clear vision, maintaining focus, and establishing frameworks and tools might seem like enough, often they are not.
 As the leader, be aware of competing incentives.
 What are the KPIs of team members?
 How are they being measured and rewarded?
-In one case, an entire team was formed to develop a service which would demand nearly all of their time over six months and yet leadership overlooked that their bonuses were not tied to the new initiative—not at all.
-Once this was brought to the leaders attention, and incentives aligned to the stated priorities, the team’s productivity and focus on collaboration increased dramatically.
+In one case, an entire team was formed to develop a service that would demand nearly all of their time over six months and yet leadership overlooked that their bonuses were not tied to the new initiative—not at all.
+Once this was brought to the leader’s attention, and incentives aligned to the stated priorities, the team’s productivity and focus on collaboration increased dramatically.

 Keeping an eye out for challenges is part of the leader’s role, and it extends far beyond incentives.
 Your team may need the cooperation of leaders and other teams outside of their mandate.
 Your job is to help clear the way so that the people who need to share information and interact with one another, can do just that.
 The more teams are involved, the more complex and challenging shepherding the effort may be.
-In fact, many leaders must apply collaboration principles to their work with other leaders as they identify who else they need to get “on board” and what obstacles and barriers they might have to collaboration.
+In fact, many leaders must apply collaboration principles to their work with other leaders as they identify who else they need to get “on board” and what obstacles and barriers they might have to collaborating.

 External pressures can also jeopardize collaboration.
 If obligations to other initiatives or parts of the organization are creating challenges for team members to work collaboratively and manage their regular workload, help them find balance.
 Resetting expectations (and priorities) for other stakeholders on behalf of your team may be just the support your team needs to relax and focus.
 Knowing you “have their back” is worth its weight in gold when it comes to creating the right conditions for collaboration.

 Finally, advocating for the work your team does is essential.
 When sharing their outputs with the rest of the organization, give your team credit for the hard work they have done, and do everything you can to support the decisions and results generated.
-After all, you may not have done the work yourself, but as the leader you set the wheels in motion to make it happen and shepherded it to completion.
+After all, you may not have done the work yourself, but as a leader, you set the wheels in motion to make it happen and shepherded it to completion.